Settle Your Divorce or Go to Court?

 What Our Massachusetts Divorce Attorneys Think

 We usually try to settle cases first by entering into negotiations with your spouse’s lawyer.
 If there is no need for litigation, there is no reason to pursue it.
 Going to court is more costly and time-consuming than settling your divorce case outside of court.
 However, we are more than ready to pursue your case in court if the other side is being unreasonable or unwilling to settle.
-This is when the gloves come off.

 - Control how the court considers issues